bmeares/Meerschaum/docs/mkdocs/reference/connectors/instance-connectors.md

         pipe: mrsm.Pipe
             The pipe whose table should be counted.

+        begin: Union[datetime, int, None], default None
+            If provided, only count rows >= `begin`.

+        end: Union[datetime, int, None], default None
+            If provided, only count rows < `end`.

+        params: Optional[Dict[str, Any]]
+            If provided, only count rows that match the `params` filter.

         Returns
         -------
-        The rowcount for this pipe's table.
+        The rowcount for this pipe's table according the given parameters.
         """
-        ### TODO write a query to count how many rows exist in `table_name`.
+        ### TODO write a query to count how many rows exist in `table_name` according to the filters.
         table_name = pipe.target
         count = 0
         return count
     ```